jedisct1/minisign/README.md

 without the secret key.

-Trusted comments can be used to add instructions or application-specific metadata (timestamps, version numbers, resource identifiers).
+Trusted comments can be used to add instructions or application-specific metadata (intended file name, timestamps, resource identifiers, version numbers to prevent downgrade attacks).

 Compatibility with OpenBSD signify
 ----------------------------------